aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ActionBehaviors/FaceAwayFromPlayer.md

 ## DoBehavior
 [StopForceMove](../../EntityControl/EntityControl%20Methods.md#stopforcemove) is called on the entity.

-If the player is not present, no changes occur on the `flip` value.
+If the player is not present, no changes occur on the entity.`flip` value.

 The entity.`flip` is set to false when the entity x position is strictly higher than the player.
 It is set to true otherwise.